top of page

 The VISION

-The vision God has given us is to open a retreat centre in Scotland called The Scottish Promise, and the dream is to have a large, period house, full of beauty and comfort, in which we can have people come to stay.
-We desire to have this be a place of refuge and rest, where Christian leaders and ministry workers can retreat to find restoration for body, mind and spirit.
-Rather than run a ‘facility,’ we feel it’s important to have this retreat centre be our home, where we can treat people as our valued guests.
-For everyone who comes to stay, we plan to offer them ministry – be it prayer ministry or some other form of restorative or healing ministry – and this ministry will be tailored to each individual or couple.
-There will also be a great deal of unscheduled time for guests to simply rest and ‘be.’
-We are currently praying for a house with some property attached, away from a large city, so as to achieve some of that serenity we desire to offer.
+The vision God has given us is to open our home in Scotland to be used as a place of retreat for Christian leaders.
+Calling the retreat The Scottish Promise, we aim to have our home be a place of peacefulness, refuge and rest, where Christian leaders and ministry workers can retreat to find restoration for body, mind and spirit.
+Rather than run a ‘facility,’ we have felt it important to have this retreat centre be our home, where we can treat people as our valued guests.
+Everyone who comes to stay is offered ministry – be it prayer ministry or some other form of restorative or healing ministry – and this ministry is tailored to each individual or couple.
+Throughout a week's retreat, there is also be a great deal of unscheduled time for guests to simply rest and ‘be.’

 The REASON

-If you would like to receive monthly email updates on The Scottish Promise and our journey to and in Scotland, please CLICK HERE.
+If you would like to receive email updates on The Scottish Promise, please CLICK HERE.

 When Moses’ hands grew tired, they took a stone and put it under him and he sat on it.
 Aaron and Hur held his hands up—one on one side, one on the other—so that his hands remained steady till sunset.
 (Exodus 17:12)